-The wastewater collection system that serves all developed areas within the City limits is comprised of approximately 1,123 miles of sanitary sewer mains ranging in size from six to seventy-two inches.
+The wastewater collection system that serves all developed areas within the City limits is comprised of approximately 1,145 miles of sanitary sewer mains ranging in size from six to seventy-two inches.
 Although the City owns and maintains an extensive wastewater collection system, it does not treat its own wastewater.
 Wastewater produced in the City is treated under contract by TRA's Central Regional Wastewater System (the "CRWS").
-The City's annual volume of contributing flow amounts to approximately 23 percent of the total wastewater flow into the CRWS Plant.
+The City's annual volume of contributing flow amounts to approximately 30 percent of the total wastewater flow into the CRWS Plant.
 As the City with the largest population in the CRWS service area, Arlington contributes the highest daily flow of all TRA regional plant customers.
-The CRWS Plant meets the effluent permit conditions to treat 135 MGD as set by the Texas Natural Resource Conservation Commission (the "TNRCC") and the Environmental Protection Agency (the "EPA").
-TRA has an uprating to 162 MGD approved by the TNRCC with future completion of their solids dewatering project.
+The CRWS Plant meets the effluent permit conditions to treat 162 MGD as set by the Texas Natural Resource Conservation Commission (the "TNRCC") and the Environmental Protection Agency (the "EPA").

-The following is a list of the wastewater flows treated by the foregoing plants during the last five fiscal years.
+The following is a list of Arlington's wastewater flows treated by the TRA and Fort Worth plants during the last five fiscal years.